- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - A home health or infusion nurse will come to your home to give drugs intravenously (into a vein) or to teach you and your family how to do so.

 - See the section called “Tubes and IV lines” for more about caring for the IV site.

 Injections (under the skin or into a muscle)

 - Wash your hands well with soap and water before starting.

-- Take medicines as instructed by your doctor or nurse.
+- Give shots as instructed by your cancer team.

-- Check to be sure that the dosage in the syringe is your prescribed dosage.
+- Check to be sure that the dosage in the syringe is correct.

 - Wipe your skin with alcohol and let it dry for 30 seconds before injecting.

 - If the needle touches anything that isn’t sterile before you use it, throw the needle away, put a new one on the syringe, and start over.

 - Use a different place on the body for each shot.

 - For shots under the skin, use a site at least 1 inch away from the place you used before.